DiagnosticNetwork/api/source/includes/_partners.md

 }
 ```

 This endpoint is used to delete a Partner Customer, and if an existing Diagnostic Network member account is linked to this record, the relationship between the partner and the DN member will be severed: they'll no longer receive any partner benefits they may have previously been receiving.
 The user will also be removed from any closed/private user groups they previously were subscribed to for the partner.
+You can identify the customer using any of: `PartnerCustomerKey` (our identifier), `PartnerRemoteId` (your identifier), `Email`, or `EmailAlt`.

 The entire partner customer record will be deleted once we have notified the user of the change to their account status.
 This should allow you to comply with any GDPR requests to erase all traces of a user.
 Until then, the GET response data includes a `DateLinked` field that will be `null` if the `DELETE` endpoint has been used on the Partner Customer.

 ### HTTP Request

-`DELETE /api/v1/partner/customer/{PartnerCustomerKey}`
+`DELETE /api/v1/partner/customer/{Identifier}`

 ### URL Parameters

 Parameter          | Description
 ------------------ | -----------
-PartnerCustomerKey | The unique identifier for a previously created Partner Customer
+Identifier         | The `PartnerRemoteId`, `Email`, or `EmailAlt` you previously provided when creating or updating a Partner Customer, or the `PartnerCustomerKey` we generated when a Partner Customer was created.